 Bangkok Thailand Travel Guide

 The BTS Skytrain and MRT Subway are modern, air-conditioned systems that bypass street traffic.
 Public buses provide extensive coverage, reaching nearly all areas.
 The Chao Phraya Express Boat offers a scenic and good way to access riverside attractions.
-The Airport Rail Link is a dedicated line for transfers to and from Suvarnabhumi Airport.
+The Airport Rail Link is a specialized line for transfers to and from Suvarnabhumi Airport.

 BTS: Single journey tickets or Rabbit Card.
 MRT: Single tokens or MRT Plus Card.
 Buses/Boats: Cash fares collected onboard.
 Systems are generally separate.